AdaCore/gnatstudio/docs/users_guide/editing.rst

   words and languages constructs such as comments and strings are highlighted in different colors and fonts.

-  By default, GPS knows about many languages.
+  By default, GNAT Studio knows about many languages.
 You can also easily add support for other languages through plugins.
-Most languages supported by GPS provide syntax highlighting in the editor.
+Most languages supported by GNAT Studio provide syntax highlighting in the editor.

 *Automatic indentation*